adtac/openmp-graph/README.md

 ## Benchmarking Distributed Algorithms with OpenMP

-In this repository, you'll find the implementation of various distributed graph algorithms.
+In this repository, you'll find an implementation of various distributed graph algorithms.
 Included are:

  - Shortest path tree (due to Bellman and Ford)